 Electrical Safety Talk

 When working on a construction site, there are many different hazards you must be aware of.
-One of the biggest hazards is electricity.
+One of the biggest hazards to construction workers and electrical contractors is electricity.
 Understanding the danger of electricity and how you can avoid these dangers should be one of the first things you do.
 Read on to learn more about electrical hazards and get some electrical safety talking points for your crew.

 How Dangerous is Electricity?